sleeptoken/zettelkasten/Remote Thought/LLM attacks.md

 excessive agency - a situation in which an LLM has access to APIs that can access sensitive information and can be persuaded to use those APIs unsafely

-APIs that send emails sometimes use operating system commands that offer a pathway to RCE.
+APIs that send emails sometimes use operating system commands that offer a pathway to RCE. if the API takes email as an argument then try injecting commands in the username part of the email ID for example - $(whoami)@gmail.com